 There’s a gap between my window pane and the frame – what do I do?

-If there’s a gap between the window pane and the frame, you have a seriously defective window that has been manufactured incorrectly.
-You wouldn’t get this with an Anglian window as all of them are manufactured to the exact measurement of the glass using precise machinery.
+If there’s a gap between the window pane and the frame, you may have a defective window, that has been manufactured incorrectly.
+At Anglian we ensure this doesn’t happen.
+Anglian windows are manufactured to the exact measurement of the glass using precise machinery.

-If the gap is between the beading and the pane of glass – meaning it can move forwards and backwards in the frame - this could be a simple fix.
+If the gap is between the beading and the pane of glass and the pane is able to move in the frame - this could be a simple fix.
 It is likely that the beading has popped out of position and can be pushed back in.
-Check to see if it has lifted away from the frame at all around the edge.
+Check to see if it has lifted away from the edge of the frame.

 - I have draughty windows – what should I do?